Centre for Lifelong Learning Certificate in Counselling Skills

 - personal development

 The counselling course is delivered by experienced tutors who have many years of experience of both teaching and working as practitioners.
 Throughout your studies, you will be supported by your tutor to ensure that your experience makes the most of your particular skills-set.

-Students will be using their own life experiences for listening practice therefore applicants should consider if this is the appropriate time for them to undertake the course if they have recently experienced a serious emotional issue or traumatic event which may evoke strong emotional responses.
+Please be aware...students will be using their own life experiences for skills practice and therefore applicants should consider if this is the appropriate time for them to undertake the course if they have recently experienced a serious emotional issue or traumatic event which may evoke strong emotional responses.

 Attendance and study

-COSCA requires at least an 85% attendance on each module of the course in order to facilitate progress and an award on completion.
+COSCA requires at least an 85% minimum attendance on each module of the course in order to facilitate progress and an award on completion.
 Therefore, if you miss three units, then you will not meet this minimum requirement and would be obliged to leave the course.
 It is your responsibility to ensure that you are able to meet this requirement and attend classes regularly; particularly sessions where filming, skills practice or presentations are taking place, as it will not be possible to rearrange these.